-- The Service has moved from the current E.A.S.Y. absence management model, to a new Wellbeing and Case Management model, which will enable focussed and targeted support to staff who are absent from work with a mental health, stress or anxiety related absence.
-This new wellbeing case management service commenced on 1 November, providing staff with access to dedicated mental health trained case workers to help with support and return to work. - The group established by our Executive Team to review all cases and sickness absence records to ensure effective management, manage the most complex cases, enhance absence tracking/monitoring and reporting, guidance, processes, protocols to support delivery of a 1% minimum attendance improvement this year is moving with initiatives. - Current processes and practice is being audited and will be collated and reported in November.
-Improved management toolkits and training will be developed to support delivery of the promoting attendance agenda and will incorporate the new Once for Scotland policy on Promoting Attendance. - A monthly brief is currently being developed for management teams and partnership forums on areas for immediate action e.g. application of policy; review of abstractions from duty and consistent recording on the Global Rostering (GRS) system.
+- The Service has moved from the E.A.S.Y. absence management model, to a new Wellbeing and Case Management model, which will enable focussed and targeted support to staff who are absent from work with a mental health, stress or anxiety related absence.
+This new wellbeing case management service commenced on 1 November, providing staff with access to dedicated mental health trained case workers to help with support and return to work. - The group established by our Executive Team to review all cases and sickness absence records to ensure effective management, manage the most complex cases, enhance absence tracking/monitoring and reporting, guidance, processes, protocols is progressing with initiatives. - Following the audit work, carried out by members of the short life working group, improved attendance management training is being revised to take into account some of the common themes identified.
+In addition, the updated training materials will incorporate the new Once for Scotland policy on Promoting Attendance. - A monthly brief was developed for management teams and partnership forums on supporting the management of the Special Leave policy.
+Following the festive period, the group will be visiting Regional/Departmental Management Teams, to review actions coming from audit, to share good practice and ensure consistent approach to managing attendance.

-Doc: 2019-11-27 Item 06 Board Quality Indicators Performance Report Page 18 Author: Executive Directors Date 2018-11-27 Version 1.0 Review Date: Jan 2020
+Doc: 2019-11-27 Item 06 Board Quality Indicators Performance Report Page 20 Author: Executive Directors Date 2018-11-27 Version 1.0 Review Date: Jan 2020

-All training and development materials are being updated in line with recent developments, using external bench marking of practice including Public Sector Wellbeing Group and NHS Employers.
+- Development work with regard to consistent use of GRS, tracking and reporting of absence is ongoing. - All training and development materials are being updated in line with recent developments, using external bench marking of practice including Public Sector Wellbeing Group and NHS Employers.

-Doc: 2019-11-27 Item 06 Board Quality Indicators Performance Report Page 19 Author: Executive Directors Date 2018-11-27 Version 1.0 Review Date: Jan 2020 iMatter figures as previously reported have shown a decrease in response rate of 5% and an increase in 'No reports' of 9%.
-The 12-week action plan completion period concluded on 1st October with a final overall completion rate of 83% (340 teams out of 410).
+Doc: 2019-11-27 Item 06 Board Quality Indicators Performance Report Page 21 Author: Executive Directors Date 2018-11-27 Version 1.0 Review Date: Jan 2020 iMatter figures as previously reported have shown a decrease in response rate of 5% and an increase in 'No reports' of 9%.
+The 12 week action plan completion period concluded on 1st October with a final overall completion rate of 83% (340 teams out of 410).
 Although this is a 3% reduction from the 2018 results our action plan completion rates have been 20% higher than the national average over the last 2 years.
-We will not be able to compare our results to the rest of Scotland however until the Health & Social Care Staff Experience Report is published early 2020.
+We will be able to compare our results to the rest of Scotland when the Health & Social Care Staff Experience Report is published in the next few weeks.